Mature Masculine

 Every Alchemist needs a laboratory—a sacred space where transformation happens.

 The laboratory is where he meets his materials.
 Wood, code, words, metal, ideas—he knows them intimately.
-Their properties, resistances, possibilities.
+He knows their properties, resistances, possibilities.
 Mastery begins with respect for the material.

 His tools become extensions of his hands.
 He maintains them, knows their quirks, feels when something is off.
 Craftsman and tool are partners.